Apache Hadoop vs Oracle Big Data Appliance comparison

 Buyer's Guide

-Apache Hadoop is ranked 5th in Data Warehouse with 32 reviews while Oracle Big Data Appliance is ranked 12th in Data Warehouse with 5 reviews.
+Apache Hadoop is ranked 6th in Data Warehouse with 34 reviews while Oracle Big Data Appliance is ranked 14th in Data Warehouse.
 Apache Hadoop is rated 7.8, while Oracle Big Data Appliance is rated 8.0.
-The top reviewer of Apache Hadoop writes "A file system for data collection that contains needed information and files".
+The top reviewer of Apache Hadoop writes "Handles huge data volumes and create your own workflows and tables but you need to have deeper knowledge".
 On the other hand, the top reviewer of Oracle Big Data Appliance writes "Fast, and you don't need technical expertise to use it and produce results".
-Apache Hadoop is most compared with Azure Data Factory, Microsoft Azure Synapse Analytics, Oracle Exadata, Snowflake and AWS Lake Formation, whereas Oracle Big Data Appliance is most compared with Oracle Exadata, Teradata and Microsoft Azure Synapse Analytics.
+Apache Hadoop is most compared with Azure Data Factory, Microsoft Azure Synapse Analytics, Oracle Exadata, Snowflake and Vertica, whereas Oracle Big Data Appliance is most compared with Oracle Exadata and Microsoft Azure Synapse Analytics.
+See our Apache Hadoop vs. Oracle Big Data Appliance report.

 See our list of best Data Warehouse vendors.